mslinn/awslib_scala/README.md

 ## Building ##

  1. Java 7 or later is required.
- 1. Uses Scala 2.10 and SBT 12.2 since v0.1.1, and will download them if necessary
+ 1. Uses Scala 2.10.2 and SBT 0.13.0, and will download them if necessary
  1. Point `JAVA_HOME` to a Java 7 JDK.
  1. Type the following into a bash console:
 ````